Home > Analyses > Basic Materials > Vulcan Materials Company

 Financial Ratios

-The following table summarizes key financial ratios for Vulcan Materials Company (VMC) over the last five fiscal years:
+The following table presents key financial ratios for Vulcan Materials Company (VMC) from 2021 to 2025, illustrating profitability, liquidity, leverage, and market valuation metrics:

 | Ratios | 2021 | 2022 | 2023 | 2024 | 2025 |